 How to View Startup App Impact in Windows 11

-You can view the startup app impact in Windows 11 to understand which applications slow down your PC’s boot time.
+You can view startup app impact in Windows 11 to identify applications slowing down your PC’s boot time.

-Startup app impact measures how much specific programs affect your computer’s startup speed when it powers on.
-Windows 11 categorizes these impacts as High, Medium, or Low.
+Startup app impact quantifies how much specific programs delay your computer’s startup process.
+Windows 11 assigns these impacts one of three categories: High, Medium, or Low, helping you quickly pinpoint the biggest offenders.

 View startup app impact using Task Manager